Spiritual direction is having a hiking buddy to walk with you and God on life's journey.

 Spiritual direction is two people listening together to the Holy Spirit.
 It is a unique relationship where one person accompanies another person on their spiritual journey toward ever greater attunement, openness and responsiveness to God's presence and love.

 “In spiritual direction we help people notice the signposts on their spiritual journeys, and make choices at a crossroads.
 We sit with them, tending the campfire when they are stuck; we celebrate when 'arrivals' of some sort offer a chance of rest and refreshment, and encourage them when God interrupts their complacency and invites them out on the road again.”

 ~ Sue Pickering, Spiritual Direction

-People often seek out spiritual direction because yearn for a deeper, more connected life with God.
-Perhaps they have begun to question the meaning of their life, or want to develop a more responsive relationship with God.
-Spiritual direction can help a person find that meaning and connection.
-It can also help a person develop a set of spiritual practices that are in tune with the current realities of life, personality, and temperament.
+People often seek out spiritual direction because they yearn for a deeper, more connected life with God.
+Perhaps you have begun to question the meaning of your life, or want to develop a more responsive relationship with God.
+Spiritual direction can help a you find that meaning and connection.
+It can also help a you develop a set of spiritual practices that are in tune with the current realities of life, personality, and temperament.